Vitaly Lagutenko: Biography

-In 1961, Lagutenko's institute releases the infamous K-7 design of a prefab 5-story that became a symbol of khrushchyovka.
+In 1961, Lagutenko's institute releases the infamous K-7 design of a prefab 5-story that became a symbol of khrushchevka.
 3 million square meters (64 thousand units) of this type were built in Moscow in 1961-1968, but it was just a beginning.
 Cost cuts were everywhere, from diminutive floorplans to partitions only 4 centimeter thick.
 Ceiling height is usually stated as 2.48 meters, but can be as low as 2.40.
 Yet the structure could be topped-out in 12 days – following Lagutenko's carefully metered project schedule, panels were assembled without mortar.
 K-7 quality was plagued from the start.
 Subsequent revisions and daughter designs finally fixed it, but were just as cramped and ugly.

 They were not intended to last; the so-called disposable series (сносимые серии) had a planned 25-year lifetime.
 In Moscow, they are being demolished since 1994 and the city intends to complete demolition by 2009; they still stand in less wealthy towns.

-Lagutenko worked on the same prefab concrete theme until his death in 1967.
+Lagutenko worked on the same prefab concrete theme until his death in 1968.

-In modern Russian language, lagutyonky is sometimes applied indiscriminately to all early khrushchyovka (not necessarily of Logutenko's lineage).
+In modern Russian language, lagutyonky is sometimes applied indiscriminately to all early khrushchevka (not necessarily of Lagutenko's lineage).

-Pop singer Ilya Lagutenko is a grandson of Vitaly Lagutenko.
+Pop singer Ilya Lagutenko is his grandson.